dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 current ("legacy") hyperdrive system.

 A malicious writer could cause trouble for readers, even readers who do not trust the application-level contents of a feed.
-Implementions which may be exposed to arbitrary feeds from unknown sources on the internet should take care to the following scenarios: A malicious writer may be able to produce very frequent key path hash collisions, which could degrade to linear performance.
+Implementations which may be exposed to arbitrary feeds from unknown sources on the internet should take care to the following scenarios: A malicious writer may be able to produce very frequent key path hash collisions, which could degrade to linear performance.
 A malicious writer could send broken trie structures that contain pointer loops, duplicate pointers, or other invalid contents.
-A malicous writer could write arbitrary data in value fields in an attempt to exploit de-serialization bugs.
+A malicious writer could write arbitrary data in value fields in an attempt to exploit de-serialization bugs.
 A malicious writer could leverage non-printing unicode characters to create database entries with user-indistinguishable names (keys).